 The Duke of Edinburgh Gold Award is available to all students in Year 12 of the Association.
 The Award gives you the chance to do something completely new and to improve on things you're already doing.
 It takes you out of your comfort zone and into a place where you'll push yourself and have amazing new experiences.
 You'll build confidence, resilience, skills for work and friendship groups.
 We aim for participants to complete all sections of the award by the middle of Year 13 and to attend the Awards Ceremony at one of the UK Palaces as a group.
 This most prestigious award requires hard work and determination but it is well worth the effort.

+The award comprises 5 main sections:

+- Physical Recreation

+- Service to the Community

+- Skil

+- Residential Project

+- Expedition

-The award comprises 5 main sectors: Physical Recreation, Service to the Community, Skill, Residential Project, Expedition.
-The three and four-day expeditions take place in the spring and summer term of Year 12 with training walks and student-run lunchtime sessions earlier in the year to develop the necessary expedition skills.
+The three and four-day expeditions take place in the spring and summer term of Year 12 with a training weekend earlier in the year to develop the necessary expedition skills.